csharp-retorno-funciones

 }

-As we have said, a function can return a single value.
-For this, the keyword return is used.
-When a return is reached, the execution of the function stops, and control is returned to the function that invoked it.
+As mentioned, a function can return a single value.
+For this, the return keyword is used.
+The moment a return is reached, the function’s execution stops, and control is returned to the calling function.

 public int Add(int a, int b)